brendacs/colludia-gatsby/src/content/posts/spotlight/2020-08-18-underdown-interview.markdown

 ## The Influences of Playstyle and Personality

 Although strategy may drive a lot of character switching, playstyle and narrative also have roles in motivating character changes that are not to be underestimated.
 Michel emphasizes that because the characters are so varied, everyone who plays can adjust to match their preferred playstyle.

 Some may prefer more mobility (I certainly do) while others may prefer more powerful skills.
 These skills themselves are narrative-driven and developed based on plot-points and character development.

 Using different characters will also lead to different experiences as the characters react to obstacles, hardships, and the mysterious "force" differently.
 They each have very individualistic and distinctly defined personalities, and their dialogues and gameplay adhere to these differences.

 However, sometimes players may not have a choice of character at all, or at least their options will be limited.
-Characters become unavailable at certain points in the game depending on the circumstances of the narrative, so players will have to be wary—and not take any one of them for granted.
+Characters become unavailable at certain points in the game depending on the circumstances of the narrative, so players will have to be wary — and not take any one of them for granted.

 ![Vincent telling Nick to be careful of the guard][image4]